Oghuz Turks: Name and language

 The name Oghuz is a Common Turkic word for "tribe".
 By the 10th century, Islamic sources were calling them Muslim Turkmens, as opposed to those of Tengrist or Buddhist religion; and by the 12th century this term was adopted into Byzantine usage, as the Oghuzes were overwhelmingly Muslim.
 The name "Oghuz" fell out of use by 13th century.

-Linguistically, the Oghuz belong to the Common Turkic speaking group, characterized by sound correspondences such as Common Turkic //-ʃ// versus Oghuric //-l// and Common Turkic //-z// versus Oghuric //-r//.
+Linguistically, the Oghuz belong to the Common Turkic speaking group, characterised by sound correspondences such as Common Turkic //-ʃ// versus Oghuric //-l// and Common Turkic //-z// versus Oghuric //-r//.
 Within the Common Turkic group, the Oghuz languages share these innovations: loss of Proto-Turkic gutturals in suffix anlaut, loss of //ɣ// except after //a//, //ɡ// becoming either //j// or lost, voicing of //t// to //d// and of //k// to //ɡ//, and /*/ð// becomes //j//.

 Their language belongs to the Oghuz group of the Turkic languages family.
 Kara-Khanid scholar Mahmud al-Kashgari wrote that of all the Turkic languages, that of the Oghuz was the simplest.
 He also observed that long separation had led to clear differences between the western Oghuz and Kipchak language and that of the eastern Turks.
 Byzantine sources call Oghuz Turks Uzes (Οὖζοι, Ouzoi).

 Origins

 Genealogical tree of the Oghuz with Tamghas.

 According to historians and linguists, the Proto-Turkic language originated in Central-East Asia, potentially in Altai-Sayan region, Mongolia or Tuva.
 Initially, Proto-Turkic speakers were potentially both hunter-gatherers and farmers, but later became nomadic pastoralists.
-Early and medieval Turkic groups exhibited a wide range of both East Asian and West-Eurasian physical appearances and genetic origins, in part through long-term contact with neighboring peoples such as Iranian, Mongolic, Tocharian, Uralic and Yeniseian peoples, and others.
+Early and medieval Turkic groups exhibited a wide range of both East Asian and West-Eurasian physical appearances and genetic origins, in part through long-term contact with neighbouring peoples such as Iranian, Mongolic, Tocharian, Uralic and Yeniseian peoples, and others.

 In early times, they practiced a Tengrist religion, erecting many carved wooden funerary statues surrounded by simple stone balbal monoliths and holding elaborate hunting and banqueting rituals.